-Who you know (and who knows you) will play a key role in your career success.
-Building a diverse network of peers and established professionals that can serve as allies in your career development is essential; you should begin building this network today.
-When engaging in service opportunities, take the time to develop meaningful relationships with others; you never know who might give you a lead to your dream internship or job in the future.
-Share your career interests with program administrators, supervisors, fellow volunteers, and others with whom you work; let them know what you are looking for and ask for advice and referrals that may help you.
-If your service opportunity ends, remember to keep in touch; individuals will be far more likely to help you if you remain in contact with them.
+When engaging in service opportunities, take time to develop meaningful relationships with others.
+You never know who might give you a lead to your dream internship or job in the future.
+Share your career interests with program administrators, supervisors, and fellow volunteers.
+Let them know what you're looking for and ask for advice and referrals that may help you.

 - Idealist - searchable database of volunteer opportunities in the US and abroad.